 The Engineer will check the spread roll of the aggregate spreader for straightness each day before operations begin.
 Should the surface of the spread roll vary off a straight line along its longitudinal dimension by more than 1/16 in.
 (1.5 mm), the Engineer will inspect the application of aggregate for corrugations and, should these occur, the machine shall be repaired or replaced.
 The forward speed of the spreader during calibration shall be the same as is to be used during construction.
 The equipment required for aggregate spreader calibration may consist of several sheets of canvas, each being exactly 1 sq yd (0.8 sq m), and a weight scale.
 By making several runs at different gate openings over the sheets of canvas, placed to cover the full width applied by the spreader, and carefully measuring the aggregate on each canvas sheet, the gate opening at the pre-established speed required to apply aggregate at the specified rate may be determined.

 Note 4.
-The pressure distributor shall have a minimum capacity of 3000 gal (11,500 L).
+The general use pressure distributor shall have a minimum capacity of 3000 gal (11,500 L).
 The application rate control shall be automated and shall control the application rate regardless of ground speed or spray bar width.
 The computer shall have the capability of recording the application rate, gallons sprayed, square yards, and feet traveled.
-The pressure distributor shall be capable of maintaining the asphalt emulsion at the specified temperature.
+The general use pressure distributor shall be capable of maintaining the asphalt emulsion at the specified temperature.
 The spray bar nozzles shall produce a uniform triple lap application fan spray, and the shutoff shall be instantaneous, with no dripping.
-The pressure distributor shall be capable of maintaining the specified application rate within 0.015 gal/sq yd ( 0.070 L/sq m) for each load.
+The general use pressure distributor shall be capable of maintaining the specified application rate within 0.015 gal/sq yd ( 0.070 L/sq m) for each load.
 The spray-bar nozzles shall be turned to make the same angle with the longitudinal axis of the spray bar as recommended by the manufacturer.

 Application rates shall be determined by the procedures listed in ASTM D 2995, except the sample may be taken on three 8 x 12 in.
 (200 x 300 mm) metal plates.
 The three plates shall be positioned as directed by the Engineer.